Kerala Local Body Election 2020 dates, schedule: 3 way fight between LDF-UDF-BJP explained

 The elections in December would however held to 1,199 local bodies as the tenure of the Mattannur Municipal Council follows a different calendar.
 15,962 wards in 941 village panchayats, 2,080 seats in 152 block panchayats, 331 seats in 14 district panchayats, 3,078 wards in 86 municipalities and 441 wards in six municipal corporations will face the elections.

-The CPM led Left Democratic Front (LDF), Congress led, United Democratic Front (UDF) and BJP led National Democratic Alliance are in the fray.
+The CPM-led Left Democratic Front (LDF), Congress-led, United Democratic Front (UDF) and BJP led National Democratic Alliance are in the fray.
 The party coalition with the majority of the seats in the council gets to government the body and also nominates its choice of president/vice-president/mayor.

 There are many independents too who win the elections.
 In case of a hung verdict, leadership posts are shared between the ruling and opposition parties.